 It’s even easier to do this if you attach an action to another trigger.
 For example, you could look up your new word on your commute or while waiting for the kettle to boil.
 Connecting an act to another prompt like this makes it more likely to become a habit.

-5 Examples of Personal Development Goals
+20 Examples of Common Personal Development Goals

 1. Develop Your Communication Skills

 Why – Communication skills let you express yourself and influence others to be a better team member.
-Good communication is also essential for building personal and professional relationships
+Good communication is also essential for building personal and professional relationships.

 How – One of the best ways to become a better communicator is to become a better listener.
-Practice active listening in your conversations and focus on what the other person is saying, not how you’re going to respond
+Practice active listening in your conversations and focus on what the other person is saying, not how you’re going to respond.

 2. Manage Your Time Better

 How – Use gathering points to collect similar tasks together in one place (real or digital).
-You can then prioritise your attention and keep on top of things
+You can then prioritise your attention and keep on top of things.

 3. Take on a New Responsibility

 Why – Taking on a new work responsibility is one of the best ways to grow.
 It’ll force you to develop new skills and leave your comfort zone.
-It might also lead to a promotion
+It might also lead to a promotion.

 How – There’s no universal starting point here.
 Choose a new responsibility and then go after it.
-Just remember to start small and ensure you can fit it into the SMART framework
+Just remember to start small and ensure you can fit it into the SMART framework.

 4. Keep Things Tidy